jubich/recipes/docs/basics/waveplot.rst

      :alt: H2O density difference

-     Charge density difference (total density minus sum of atomic densities) for the H2O molecule, as created by Waveplot and visualised by VMD.
+     Charge density difference (total density minus sum of atomic densities) for the H2O molecule, as created by Waveplot and visualised by JMol.

 Molecular orbitals